Qu: What are the main differences between the old and new Torch 360?

 Simply ask your client to take a look and see what they notice.
 They may need some help interpreting it.

-2nd Chart: Percentile Comparison by Domain
+Radar Chart Two: Percentile Comparison by Domain

 This chart compares your client's scores to all others who have taken this assessment across the Torch platform (not just within their organization).